ssasoglu/blog-source/source/_posts/why-mm-is-great-for-serverless-pt-2.md

 Once the phase out requirements are met, we can decommission v1 and continue our development through v2.

-This approach will ensure backward compatibility during the entire process and allows stakeholders to catch up at their own pace using communicated sunset dates for older versions.
+This approach ensures backward compatibility during the entire process and allows stakeholders to catch up at their own pace using communicated sunset dates for older versions.

 #### Side-cars

-Another possibility is to add a side-car module.
+Another possibility is to add a [side-car](https://learn.microsoft.com/en-us/azure/architecture/patterns/sidecar) module.
 This pattern is named “Side-car” because it resembles a side-car attached to a motorcycle.
 In this pattern, the side-car is attached to a parent application and provides supporting features for the application.
 This allows us to decompose some features into a separate module.
+A sample use case could be as follows:

+A module for processing incoming events is required to store the last 60 days of events in storage.
+In this use case, the persistence responsibility can be offloaded to a side car which keeps the business logic in processing module simple.

 ![side-car](/images/posts/2024/sidecar.png)